Ofla

 Ofla is one of the Districts of Ethiopia, or woredas, in the Tigray Region of Ethiopia.
 Part of the Debubawi Zone, Ofla is bordered on the south by Alamata, on the west by the Amhara Region, on the north by Endamehoni, and on the east by Raya Azebo.
 Small towns in Ofla include Zata, Sesela and Zikuya.
 The town of Korem is surrounded by Ofla woreda.

 Overview

 Within the boundaries of this woreda is Lake Ashenge, where Christopher da Gama was defeated in the Battle of Wofla in 1543, and afterwards captured then killed by Imam Ahmad Gragn.
-Wofla was briefly governed by Abu Bakr Qatin of Adal in the sixteenth century.
+Wofla was briefly governed by Abu Bakr Qecchin of Adal in the sixteenth century.

 Another local landmark is Hugumburda State Forest, which contains the highest portion of an extensive area of indigenous coniferous forest.

 Construction began by March 2009 on six health stations in this woreda which would extend health service coverage to six kebeles and benefit 150,000 inhabitants in and near the woreda.
 The budget for this construction, set at seven million Birr, was provided by the Ethiopian Federal government and the woreda administration.